Functional Analysis & Treatment of Severe Behavior Disorders

 expert evaluator at the individual level as well as consultant to the departments of

-health, mental health, and mental retardation in over 25 states.
-His approach to
+health, mental health, and developmental disabilities in over 25 states.
+His approach

 researcher, administrator, and peer reviewer.

 Dr. Iwata received his Ph.D. in Psychology from Florida State University and is